guirms/iqoption_trade_bot/README.md

 * When the analysis is restarted, the same parity will not be parsed unless all parities currently available have already been parsed.

 ## Management
 The bot uses a management baseed on soros, stopping with 1 loss or 2 gains in a row.
 The initial value of trade is 2% of your balance.
-If this value is less than 2, the initial value will be 2.10.
+If this value is less than $2, the initial value will be $2.10.
 In soros management, if we get a gain, the next trade will have the same value as the first + the profit of this same trade.
+Your trading value will be automatically updated every 30 days automatically.

-## How the code works
+## How add-on files work
 To understand the code, we need to understand the two files that accompany the main code.
 The first is _userdata_, inside of it, we have 5 lines:

 ![image](https://user-images.githubusercontent.com/85650237/137864085-5ade0e87-7810-4da2-89cf-05dd275ee721.png)